-You will need to fill in one form for Part B:
+You will need to fill in two forms for Part B:

-2021 AVECCTN Application Part B

-The form allows Save and Resume.
+2024 AVECCTN Application Part B 2024 Online Skills List The forms allow Save and Resume.
 Click Save at the bottom of each page, and a popup will appear showing you the link to resume your entries, and asking if you would like it emailed to you.
 Please have this link sent to your email.
 In the email will be a blue RESUME button which contains your link.
 KEEP this email safe!
-If you lose your link, contact us immediately at applications@AVECCTN.org.
+If you lose your link, contact us immediately at applications@AVECCT.org.
 We can send you a different entry link to continue your application, however, keep in mind this is not as easy to use as your resume link.
 EACH time you save your application, you will receive the same link, no need to email yourself every time.